VEMS-ok/gr3d/README.md

 ## Documentation
 - Documentation of the extensions are available at [https://vems-ok.github.io/gr3d/](https://vems-ok.github.io/gr3d/).
+- When the appliction is built, it connects to the server `vemslab.ok.ubc.ca` on port 80.
+During development, please do not use this server, as it may interfere with anyone using the VEMS space.
+Note that, when testing from editor, it would not allow connecting to this server.

 ## Examples
 - A sample react application that acts as a remote input can be found in https://github.com/VEMS-ok/sample-react-remote-input